"Bump!" A Spelling Game

 Students usually study for spelling tests by looking over the words and spelling them out loud.
+That tried-and-true method can get old pretty quickly though.
 Here's a spelling game that gets the whole family involved!

 What You Need: